 CPN features stories on arts and culture, interviews with news-makers, lectures and public forums, theater previews and more.
-We also podcast radio programs such as WPVC’s Sunday Morning Wake-Up Call.
-Through a combination of original productions and partnerships with local organizations, CPN has provided thousands of hours of audio programming since it launch.
+We also podcast local radio programs such as WPVC’s Sunday Morning Wake-Up Call.
+Through a combination of original productions and partnerships with local organizations, CPN has provided thousands of hours of audio programming since it launched.

 There are many ways to access the site

 First, you can just visit us every day to check for new content.
 We post new podcasts each week, so please keep coming back.